pytrumpeter/sslcheck_nagios/README.md

 In Nagios, configure a new command to use the plugin:

-BLAH
+define command {
+    command_name    check_ssl_certificate
+    command_line    $USER1$/check_ssl_certificate -H $HOSTNAME$ -p $ARG1$
+}

-Now, to use this plugin on a specific host, add a service and use this command, with the following syntax: check_ssl_cert -H [hostname] -p [port number]
+Now, to use this plugin on a specific host, add a service and use this command, with the following syntax: check_ssl_certificate -H [hostname] -p [port number]

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+Not much to this yet, so by all means, fork it and submit a PR if you like.
+I'm pretty much open.

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Nick Harvey** - *Initial work* - James Madison University Libraries

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc